 - Take enough water – rock climbing is thirsty work!

-Cradle Mountain is exhilarating and astounding, exhausting and morale boosting at the same time.
+Cradle Mountain is without a doubt one of the best hikes in Tasmania; if not one of the best in Australia.
+It’s exhilarating and astounding, exhausting and morale-boosting at the same time.
 Climbing Cradle Mountain will give you a huge sense of personal satisfaction while also questioning the art of decision making.
 A climb on Cradle will no doubt boost your confidence and give you an unstoppable grin for the rest of the day; because there’s nothing quite like gazing at a peak at the end of the day and thinking yep, I was on the top of that thing, is there?